 HDMI-Arc is the port you’ll want to use to have your TV re-route sound through the sound system.
 This ensures the TV audio (from cable, satellite, or over-the-air signal) plays through the sound system and not the TV.
 We should mention that because Apple TV 4k uses a high bandwidth form of Dolby Atmos it will not work using ARC connections.
 So, use a normal HDMI port to connect Apple TV 4k separately.

 It should be noted there are some Dolby Atmos sound systems that don’t support HDR (Dolby Vision / HDR10 / HDR10+).

 Set Up Apple TV 4k

 This should be enabled by default, but your Apple TV needs to be configured to playback Dolby Atmos.
 Do this by going into the Settings > Video & Audio > Audio Format.
 Make sure Dolby Atmos is turned On.
-There may also be an Auto option which can be turned on so when Atmos is detected it will switch without hassle.
-Also, be sure your Apple TV is running on at least tvOS 12.
+There may also be an Auto option that can be turned on so when Atmos is detected it will switch without hassle.
+Also, be sure your Apple TV is running the latest tvOS version.

 Check Your Sound Bar or Receiver

 Your soundbar or AV receiver should indicate when you are playing Dolby Atmos.
 For example, Samsung displays a blue light on the speaker when Atmos is enabled.
 Sony shows the label DAtmos or Dolby Atmos on the TV or device when pressing the Display button.
 If your audio device or speaker does not tell you it’s playing Atmos it probably isn’t.

 With the Apple TV remote swipe down on the top touchpad and you should see more information about the title.
 Look for the Dolby Atmos logo that indicates the movie is formatted with Dolby Atmos.
 If it doesn’t say Atmos it likely does not play in Atmos.